s-glass/reading-notes/301/class13.md

 REST is an architectural system centered around resources and Hypermedia using HTTP commands.
 CRUD is a cycle meant to maintain records in a database setting.
 CRUD is a way of manipulating information, describing the function of an application.
 [Source](https://www.logicmonitor.com/blog/rest-vs-crud#:~:text=REST%20is%20an%20architectural%20system,controlling%20data%20through%20HTTP%20commands.)

-**If you had to describe the process of creating a RESTful API in 5 steps, what would they be?**
+**2. If you had to describe the process of creating a RESTful API in 5 steps, what would they be?**

 1. Identify resources - Object Modeling

 2. Create Model URIs (resource URIs = API endpoints)

-3. Determine resource represenations (defined in either XML or JSON)
+3. Determine resource representations (defined in either XML or JSON)

 4. Assigning HTTP methods (map app operations to resource URIs)